-In 2021, we present you the first issue of “Safety & Defense.”
+In October 2021, we are proud to publish the new and special issue of the “Safety & Defense” journal.
 On this occasion, on behalf of the Editorial Board, I would like to thank all the authors for their very interesting papers and the reviewers for the effort put into evaluating the submitted articles.
 As always, we would like to invite everyone interested in issues related to safety and defense to send their work to our journal.

 We hope you enjoy this latest issue.